Just-A-Pixel/Fampay-assignment/README.md

 - To make it more scalable, we can use a cache like Redis between the `gateway` and database.
 The TTL for this has to be significantly smaller than the time interval for calling the YouTube API.
 - There can be multiple instances of `gateway` with a load balancer to handle more traffic.
-- Multiple API Keys support is handled by giving comma-separated values of the API KEY in `.env` file.
+- Multiple API Keys support is handled by giving comma-separated values of the API KEY in the `.env` file.
 A more sophisticated approach to this can be to use a relational database that picks the first available non-exhausted API key.
 If the API Key exhausts, we will have to update the DB in this case.
 A major benefit of this is new API keys can be added/removed at runtime.
 - The `writer` service can lead to potential bugs and multiple API calls to YouTube.
 A possible way to increase availability for this service is to have a heartbeat that restarts the container if it crashes.

 ### A potentially improved system design can look like this